ryantd42/NY-Legislative-Git/2023/S3103C-2023/bill.md

   January 27, 2023
   ___________

- Introduced  by Sen. BRISPORT -- read twice and ordered printed, and when printed to be committed to the Committee on Crime Victims,  Crime  and Correction -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted to said committee -- reported favorably from said committee and committed to the Committee on Finance --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by Sens.
+BRISPORT, CLEARE, COONEY, SALAZAR -- read twice and ordered printed, and when printed to be committed to the Committee  on Crime  Victims,  Crime  and  Correction  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee  --  reported  favorably  from said committee and committed to the Committee on Finance -- committee discharged,  bill  amended,  ordered reprinted  as amended and recommitted to said committee -- recommitted to the Committee on Crime Victims, Crime and Correction in  accordance with  Senate  Rule  6,  sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the correction law,  in  relation  to  requiring  mental health services for incarcerated individuals with mental health issues related to the trauma of incarceration

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Short title.
 This act shall be known and may  be  cited  as "Shawanna's law (W76337)".
   §  2.
 Section 71-a of the correction law, as amended by chapter 322 of the laws of 2021, is amended to read as follows:
   § 71-a.
 Transitional accountability plan.
 1. Upon  admission  of  an incarcerated individual committed to the custody of the department under an indeterminate or determinate sentence of imprisonment, the department shall  develop  a transitional accountability plan.
 Such plan shall be a comprehensive, dynamic and individualized case management plan based  on the  programming and treatment needs of the incarcerated individual.
 The purpose of such plan shall be  to  promote  the  rehabilitation  of  the incarcerated  individual and their successful and productive reentry and reintegration into society upon release.
 To that end, such plan shall be used to prioritize programming and treatment services for the  incarcer- ated  individual during incarceration and any period of community super- vision.
-The  commissioner may consult with the office of mental health, the office of [alcoholism and substance abuse]  ADDICTION  services  AND SUPPORTS,  the  board  of  parole,  the  department of health, and other
+The commissioner may consult with the office of  mental  health,

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02966-04-3
+  LBD02966-06-4
- S. 3103--B  2
+ S. 3103--C  2

- appropriate agencies in the development of transitional case  management plans.
+ the  office  of  [alcoholism and substance abuse] ADDICTION services AND SUPPORTS, the board of parole,  the  department  of  health,  and  other appropriate  agencies in the development of transitional case management plans.
   2. MENTAL HEALTH REENTRY SERVICES SHALL BE INCLUDED IN AN INCARCERATED INDIVIDUAL'S  TRANSITIONAL  ACCOUNTABILITY  PLAN.
 SUCH  MENTAL  HEALTH